-It is better to choose the safer option than the riskier one, because if you decide to go with the riskier option, then you may later regret it.
+The common phrase better safe than sorry means that it is better to choose the safer option than the riskier one, because if you decide to go with the risky option, then you may later regret it.

 As the saying goes, better safe than sorry!
-Sadly, though, people do not always choose the safer option when it is available.
-For example, when leaving the house, some people decide to leave their doors unlocked.
-“I live in a good neighborhood, it’ll probably be fine,” they think to themselves.
+However, when it comes to safety, people do not always choose the safer option when it’s available.
+For example, some people decide to leave their doors unlocked when leaving their home.
+“I live in a good neighborhood, it’ll be fine,” they reason.
 But how would they feel if they came back to a burglarized home?
-No doubt they would regret not taking an extra few seconds to lock the door.
+Obviously, they would regret their unsafe decision of not locking the door.

-Anyways, this expression appears in print as early as the mid-19th century, so it doesn’t look to be that old.
-This example comes from Bell’s Life in Sydney and Sporting Reviewer, Feburary 1859:
+Anyway, this phrase appears in print as early as the mid-19th century.
+For example, it’s used in Bell’s Life in Sydney and Sporting Reviewer, Feburary 1859:

 “Both parties during the first innings, played with great caution, having the motto in view, ‘better safe than sorry,’ and both sides were fully determined not to give more chance than they could help.”